Why Exercise Physiology in Albury Wodonga?

-Osteopath Dr Bailey Lang has completed extra training in Exercise Physiology, completing a a Masters in Clinical Exercise Physiology in 2018.
-Whilst she practices as an Osteopath in Albury, her additional training in Exercise Physiology means she has one of the most unique skill sets of any therapist in Albury Wodonga.
+Osteopath Dr Bailey Lang has completed extra training in Exercise Physiology, completing a Masters in Clinical Exercise Physiology in 2018.
+Her unique skill set has also seen her become one of only a few therapists to earn the title of an Advanced Exercise Rehabilitative Osteopath, meaning she has one of the most unique skill sets of any therapist in Albury Wodonga.

 What is an Accredited Exercise Physiologist?